Romani people in Turkey: Culture

-The Turkified Romani speak Turkish as there first language and assimilated fully in Turkish culture and are Cultural Muslims, based on Sunni Islam in the Hanafi school, and practise Religious male circumcision, engagements and weddings on a grand scale.
-Burying foreskin after circumcision in a cemetery near or the garden of a mosque is a tradition amog the Muslim Roma.
+The Turkified Romani speak Turkish as there first language and assimilated fully in Turkish culture and are cultural Muslims, based on Sunni Islam in the Hanafi school, and practise religious male circumcision, engagements and weddings on a grand scale.
+Burying the foreskin after circumcision in a cemetery near or the garden of a mosque is a tradition amongst the Muslim Roma.
 A foreskin is looked as unclean, and the tradition of a Kirve (the godfather who pays for the celebrations) is taken by Alevism-Bektashism.
 The Roma bands and their special music in 9/8 beat and songs are particularly well known in Turkey.
 The majority deny their Romani origins and describe themselves as Turks and are proud to adhere to the motto "How happy is the one who says I am a Turk".
-They see themselves as Turks and have the same cultural similarities with Turks, no similarities with Christian Roma from Europe.
+They see themselves as Turks and have the same cultural similarities with Turks, and no similarities with Christian Roma from Europe.
 Belly dance, performed by women and men.
 In Edirne, they hold the Kakava festival every year.

 Conservative Romani groups are, among others, the long-established Tekkekapılı, Kağıtçılar (Papermakers), the semi-nomadic Bandırmalı, (named after Bandırma, but their ancestors once came from Greece around 1923), who all live in Selamsız Romani-quarter in Üsküdar.
-The Kağıtçılar, in particular, have their own dialect that is not understood by other roma groups in their neighborhood.
+The Kağıtçılar, in particular, have their own dialect that is not understood by other Roma groups in their neighborhood.

 Turkish-speaking Roma from Turkey distance themselves from other non-Turkish Roma groups, especially from Christian Roma, they call them Yabancı (foreigners), while Christian Roma regard them simple as Turks (term for Muslims), because they have no Romanipen.

+One of the most cherished dishes in Turkish Romani cuisine is known as 'Gypsy Pickles' ('Çingene Turşusu').
+This flavorful and spicy pickle is prepared by fermenting an assortment of vegetables, including cucumbers, carrots, and cabbage, along with a mixture of spices and herbs.
+Another favored dish among the Turkish Roma is 'Gypsy-style' Sauteed Meat (Roman Kavurma).
+This dish generally includes offal such as liver, heart, and kidney, which are sautéed with onions and a variety of spices.
+'Gypsy Soup' (Roman Çorbası) is also a well-liked soup within the Turkish Romani community.
+This soup incorporates a range of ingredients, such as lentils, chickpeas, and vegetables, which are simmered together to produce a rich and flavorful broth.